ikerUrle/larva/README.md

 Larva converts PNG images to SVG without code executed on the server.
 That's the reason Larva has NO COST for the user and NO ADS!

-This is made posible by WebAssembly.
+This is made possible by WebAssembly.

 # Usage
 - Check the app [here!](https://ikerurle.github.com/larva)